thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 add two four
 ```

-Let is syntax sugar because where-ever it appears we could instead write an applied function: `(|two| add two two) (add 1 1)`.
+Let is syntax sugar because where ever it appears we could instead write an applied function: `(|two| add two two) (add 1 1)`.
 This behaves exactly the same way, but I'd much rather write the `let`.
 That covers all our syntax.
 We're finally ready to start parsing.

 ## Setting the Stage

-We'll want to share some mutable state between our functions.
+With our syntax settled, we can start building our parser.
-A pattern we've seen before in our type checker.
+We'll want to share some mutable state between our parsing functions.
-We'll solve it the same way, by introducing a `Parser` struct and making each function a method of `Parser`:
+We'll solve it the same way as type inference, by introducing a `Parser` struct and making each function a method:

 ```rs
 struct Parser<'a> {